The AI War: Everything You Need to Know About the Battle Shaping Our Future

 The AI war is being fought on multiple fronts, with companies vying for dominance in various areas that are crucial for the development and deployment of advanced AI systems.

-• Investments in AI Hardware
+• AI Hardware Development

-• Investments in AI Training Models
+• Investments in Training AI Models

 • Acquiring High-Quality Data

-• The AI Talent War
+• AI Talent Competition

 • AI Patents Competition